iniva/hapi-api-base/README.md

 Using [hapi-nosql-mongoose](https://github.com/iniva/hapi-nosql-mongoose) plugin

 ## ORM (SQL)
-For ORM dtabases (MySQL, Postgres, etc) you can implement [hapi-sequelize-orm](https://github.com/iniva/hapi-sequelize-orm) plugin
+For ORM databases (MySQL, Postgres, etc) you can implement [hapi-sequelize-orm](https://github.com/iniva/hapi-sequelize-orm) plugin

 # Documentation
 I use this [implementation](https://github.com/iniva/modular-openapi-docs-boilerplate) to document the API based on the OpenAPI spec.